 KOC SWIMMING POOLKOÇ SCHOOL SWIMMING POOLis an award winning project of IND.
 Chamber of Architects selected as best project of Turkey National Architectural awards in 2012, 13th of April Arman Akdogan the founding partner of IND recieved the prize in Ankara ODTU Auditorium.
 The Project locates inside a school campus of Kocschool in between the campus buildings.
 The design ambition is to minimize the impact of architectonic presence of a large swimming pool while creating a large umbrella for students, parents and school members.
 The hill also functions as tribunes looking towards the proposed football pitch on the master plan.
 The design principle suggests intersecting of two concave parts of inflated rectangle, one is hilled landscape and the second is an inverted dome.
 As a result from this intersection the inverted dome in grid structure allowing the natural light penetrating to interior spaces.
 Unlike in general swimming pools which use ceramic tiles the project suggests wood interior skin that would stabilize the humidity of the interior environment.
 The inverted dome size is adjusted to the Jumping tower height and on sides adjusted to the tribunes gazing angle.
 The form also diminishes the air space inside the pool for cooling and warming, enabling less energy consumption for the building.

-SOCIAL HOUSINGMADRID SOCIAL HOUSING, MADRID, SPAIN, 2011 Social housing usually is demanding in its budget restrictions.
-In this case the site also presented a high degree of rigidity that was controlled by several setbacks and height restrictions.
-The project only space of maneuvering is left to the faĂ§ade.
+SOCIAL HOUSING COMPETITIONMADRID, SPAIN.
+SOCIAL HOUSING COMPETITION.
+IND [Inter.National.Design] Social housing usually is demanding in its budget restrictions.
+In this case the site also presented a high degree of rigidity that was controlled by strict setbacks and height restrictions.
 We took advantage of the necessity of the curved footprint to explore a shadow device that would adapt to its orientation coordinates.
 In this way all apartments could have the same ideal amount of sunshine and shadow at all times.
 The windows of the apartments are arranged in a zigzag manner creating in its turning points spaces for outdoor terraces.
-The one single room apartments use the extreme sides of the slab achieving corner views while bigger appartments use back and front orientation.
-Shaders in different color tones complete the rhythm of the faĂ§ade.
+The one single room apartments use the extreme sides of the slab achieving corner views while bigger apartments use back and front orientation.
+Shaders in different color tones complete the rhythm of the facade.

 MODULAR WOOD VILLAS8 VILLAS, KAMPEN, THE NETHERLANDS 2010, in collaboration with OBLIQUE | Samir Bantal.
 The client asked IND & OBLIQUE architecture to make a prototype villa to be replicated 8 times.
 We proposed instead to make prototypes per sector.
 In this way a kitchen, a living room or a garage could be then reassembled in different final forms.
 The proposal convinced the municipal authorities to reconfigure the landscape and water treatment and proved that one-story villas could be a better option for both client and municipality in terms of low visual impact.
 The villas use a construction system based on Lenotec solid timber construction leaving a final finishing in wood in all interiors surfaces.
 The landscape of each villa is carefully drawn with the aim to achieve water fluidity in all points and the feeling of island for each villa.
 The scheme achieves 8 different typologies that from afar seem to belong to one settlement.